-Sennoside A decreases the levels of AQP3, a type of protein that regulates the water content in stool.
+Sennoside A decreases the levels of AQP3, a type of protein that regulates the water content of stools.

 Produced from the outer layers of the oat grain, oat bran is high in both soluble and insoluble fiber, making it a good choice as a natural laxative.

-In fact, just 1 cup (94 grams) of raw oat bran packs in a whopping 14 grams of fiber (42).
+In fact, just 1 cup (94 grams) of raw oat bran packs a whopping

-Prunes are probably one of the most well-known natural laxatives out there.
+Prunes are probably one of the most well-known natural laxatives.

 Kiwifruit has been shown to have laxative properties, making it a convenient way to ease constipation.

 This is mostly due to its high fiber content.
-A cup (177 grams) of kiwifruit contains 5.3 grams of fiber, covering up to 21% of the recommended daily intake (49).
+One cup (180 grams) of kiwifruit contains

-It works by increasing the movement of the digestive tract to stimulate a bowel movement (51).
+It works by increasing the movement of the digestive tract to stimulate a bowel movement.

-Magnesium citrate increases the amount of water in the intestinal tract, which causes a bowel movement (1).
+Magnesium citrate increases the amount of water in the intestinal tract, which causes a bowel movement.

 Derived from the husk and seeds of the plant Plantago ovata, psyllium is a type of fiber with laxative properties.

-Water is essential for staying hydrated as well as maintaining regularity and preventing constipation.
+Water is essential for staying hydrated, maintaining regularity, preventing constipation.

 It can also amplify the effects of other natural laxatives, like fiber.

-This is because they pass through the gut mostly unabsorbed, drawing water into the intestines and speeding up transit in the gut (67).
+This is because they pass through the gut mostly unabsorbed, drawing water into the intestines and speeding transit in the gut.

 This process is especially true for sugar alcohols, which are poorly absorbed in the digestive tract.

-Lactitol, a type of sugar alcohol derived from milk sugar, has actually been investigated for its potential use in the treatment of chronic constipation (68).
+Lactitol, a type of sugar alcohol derived from milk sugar, has been investigated for its

 It’s usually found in small amounts in diet drinks and sugar-free gums.
-If you consume it in large amounts, however, it could draw water into the intestines, inducing a bowel movement or even causing diarrhea (70, 71).
+If you consume it in large amounts, however, it can induce a bowel movement or cause diarrhea.

-Large amounts of the sugar alcohol erythritol could also have a laxative effect in the same way, spurring a bowel movement by bringing large amounts of water into the intestines (67).
+Large amounts of the sugar alcohol erythritol could also exert a laxative effect in the same way, spurring a bowel movement by bringing large amounts of water into the intestines.

-There are many natural laxatives that can help keep you regular by increasing stool frequency and improving stool consistency.
+Many natural laxatives can help keep you regular by increasing stool frequency and improving stool consistency.